nguyenhoangdat/xambuddy.github.io/_posts/2019-9-21-EdubotRemote.md

 ![an image alt text]({{ site.baseurl }}/images/01/opensolution.png)

-* Connect your Android Device and run the application
+* Connect your Android Device to your PC and run the application

 * Make sure bluetooth is turned on when you run the application